teradyl/MapHacks/README.md

 # MapHacks for iOS
 Some convenience categories for Apple &amp; Google map sdks

-## Locking zoom categories with more granular gesture response blocks.
+## Locking zoom categories
+This category will lock zoom to the center of the screen and give you a few response blocks when gestures finish.

 ### Apple's MKMapKit